u1i/bambleweeny/README.md

 Assuming you have Docker and docker-compose installed, simply run this command:

 `curl -sSL http://bit.ly/run-bambleweeny | sh`

-Bambleweeny should then be available at `http://localhost:8080` and you can create resources using HTTP requests like the following:

-`curl -X POST http://localhost:8080/resources -H AUTH -d '{"content": "lorem ipsum"}'`

 Check out the [Getting Started Guide](GettingStarted.md) for a detailed run-through.